 - He is the man whose pocket was lost. (restrictive)

 - You know the farmer whom we helped. (restrictive)

 - There are a lot of animals which suffer from water scarcity in summer. (restrictive)

 - This is the bat that we purchased for tournament.(restrictive)

 Adjective clause by relative adverbs

-I hope, this blog will enrich your knowledge about noun and adjective clauses.
+I hope, this blog will enrich your knowledge about similarity and difference between noun and adjective clauses.